tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > srlg-type:

->> A choice node that allows configuring Shared Risk Link Groups (SRLGs) for the interface using either direct values or named references.
+>> A choice node that allows configuring SRLGs for the interface using either direct values or named references.

 >> value-srlgs: